Bachelor of Science, Public Health Science (Shady Grove)

 All students are required to participate in a Capstone course that serves as the culminating experience of the degree.
 In addition, students may choose to do a 3-credit internship in lieu of an option course in their senior year.

-- Synthesize scientific knowledge to formulate solutions to public health problems.
+- Interpret and synthesize scientific knowledge to propose evidence-based approaches and solutions to public health problems.

 The Public Health Science curriculum requires 120 credits for graduation.
 The courses comprising these 120 credits can be categorized into five areas: